jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ## Application Routers

 OOD elevates HPC to web-native experience.
-Our goal with SDHPC is to elevate HPC to a cloud-native experience.
+Our goal with SDHPC is to elevate HPC to a cloud-native experience for system users and operators.
 To achieve this goal it is necessary to have full control over all aspects of user interaction with the HPC platform.
 Routing users to appropriate services based on their identity is key to ensuring a consistent exprience.
 We built application routers for HTTPS and SSH connections.
 The routers can direct user connections to specific endpoints based on user identity and account status.

-Routing HTTPS connections is standard fare for Web-native applications.
+Routing HTTPS connections is standard fare for web-native applications.
 We built a dedicated front-end HTTPS application router that directs users to an OOD instance based on their group membership.
 The HTTPS router acts as a reverse proxy that authenticates the user via web SSO and routes their connection to the appropriate endpoint.
-Our HTTPS router requirements were readily satisfied with standard Apache reverse-proxy and web SSO features.
+Our HTTPS router requirements were readily satisfied with standard Apache reverse-proxy and web SSO modules.
 We leverage user account attributes to make the routing decision.

 Routing SSH connections is less common.
 In addition, routing SSH connections based on user identity introduces special considerations.
 The user identity is not confirmed until the SSH connection is terminated and the session is authenticated.
-Once this SSH session active, it ordinarily results in a login shell on the endpoint which terminated the connection, implicitly preventing further routing.
+Once the SSH session is active, it ordinarily results in the creation of a login shell on the host which serves as the endpoint of the connection, implicitly preventing further routing.
 To accomplish rule-based SSH routing based on user identity, we implemented an SSH application router using sshpiper, a reverse proxy for SSH built on Golang's SSH library @Lian2025.
 We contributed an enhancement to sshpiper that allows a user's group membership to be use in the routing rules.

 The SSH application router enables user connection routing to preferred login nodes based on site policy or other operational requirements.
 The sshpiper routing works by terminating the client-side SSH connection and establishing a secondary internal SSH connection to the desired login node endpoint.
-For password-based authentication, the users credentials are passed to and validated by the login node endpoint.
+For password-based authentication, the user's credentials are passed to and validated by the login node endpoint.
 For key-based authentication, the user authentication is managed using internal cluster keys shared via the file system.
 This uses the same infrastructure already in place on the HPC system.
 HPC systems will typically allow users to transparently access compute nodes running their jobs without prompting for additional authentication.